EladB1/swervec/README.md

 Multiline comments can be made as starting with `/*` and ending with `*/`.
 Unterminated multiline comments are a syntax error.

 ### Type System
-Bolt is intended to be a statically, strongly typed language.
+Swerve is intended to be a statically, strongly typed language.
 Variable types and function return types must be explicitly declared.

 Basic types include